(Released January 19, 1996)

 The Scape package is the companion software for this paper.
 It was written with speed and memory efficiency as the primary concerns.
 Although it was designed strictly for the testing of the algorithms described in our paper, we made it available so that people interested in our results could examine it.
 We also hoped that it might be of interest to people who were attempting to build terrain approximations.
 However, Scape is not particularly easy to use and the code is definitely less than aesthetically pleasing.

-Disclaimer: Please remember that both Terra and Scape are unsupported programs that I tinker with in my spare time.
-As such, development is typically sporadic.
+Disclaimer: Please remember that both Terra and Scape are unsupported programs.

 Terra uses the PGM file format for data input.
 At first, this might seem odd; however, it has several advantages.
 PGM is a standard format which provides for both textual (i.e., human editable) and binary data files.
 Since PGM is an image file format, height field data is directly viewable with most available image viewers.
 Plus, there are many programs available to perform various manipulations on PGM files.